altunixon/wips/lns/altina_ln/ASP-142-Post_2_of_5.md

 "… There’s no need, we have moved on to the next stage."<br/>
 "You don’t trust me?!"<br/>
 Regis stopped writing.<br/>
-He looked at Balasko while squatting:
+He looked at Balasko while squatting:<br/>
 "… I think you are the one who doesn’t trust me."<br/>
 "Ah, no…"<br/>
 Balasko took a step back.<br/>
 He was the officer with the most years of experience under his belt.
 He had seen Regis’ strategies with his own eyes so far.
 He believes that Regis was a capable strategist.<br/>
-He said tremblingly:
+He said tremblingly:<br/>
 "B-But, sending the soldiers to their death without any explanation… I can’t take that anymore."<br/>
 Regis put down his pen.<br/>
 He then stood up and looked at Balasko in the eye.<br/>